 • hemoptysis;

-• epilepsy, speech impairment, with a small cell form;
+• epilepsy, speech impairment, in the small cell form;

 • intense pain.

-4 The symptoms are getting worse, this is the last stage of the cancer.
+4 The symptoms are getting worse; this is the last stage of cancer.

 Signs of lung cancer in men

 • A debilitating, frequent cough is one of the first signs of lung cancer.
-Subsequently, sputum appears, its color may turn greenish-yellow.
-With physical labor or hypothermia, coughing attacks intensify.
+Subsequently, sputum appears, its color may become greenish-yellow.
+During physical labor or hypothermia, coughing attacks intensify.

-• Pain appears in the chest area.
-It can be considered a sign of oncology in the presence of the first two symptoms.
+• Pain syndrome appears in the chest area.
+It can be considered a sign of cancer if the first two symptoms are present.

-• When coughing, in addition to phlegm, discharge in the form of blood clots may appear.
+• When you cough, in addition to sputum, discharge in the form of blood clots may appear.

 • Attacks of apathy, increased loss of strength, increased fatigue;

-• With a normal diet, the patient loses weight dramatically;
+• With normal nutrition, the patient loses weight sharply;

-• In the absence of inflammatory processes, colds, the body temperature is increased;
+• With absence inflammatory processes, colds, body temperature is increased;

-• The voice becomes hoarse, this is due to damage to the larynx nerve;
+• The voice becomes hoarse, this is due to damage to the laryngeal nerve;

 • Swallowing problems.
-This is due to the tumor affecting the walls of the esophagus and respiratory tract;
+This is due to tumor damage to the walls of the esophagus and respiratory tract;

-• Weakness of the muscles.
+• Muscle weakness.
 Patients, as a rule, do not pay attention to this symptom;

 • Dizziness;